Web8080/AWS-VPC-Setup/README.md

--Key Concepts
+#Key Concepts

-Virtual Private Cloud (VPC)
+-Virtual Private Cloud (VPC)

 A VPC is an isolated section of the AWS cloud where you can launch AWS resources in a virtual network.

-Subnets
+-Subnets

 Subnets are subdivisions of your VPC, grouping resources with similar access rules.
 Public subnets connect to the internet, while private subnets are isolated.

-Internet Gateway
+-Internet Gateway
 An Internet Gateway allows resources in your VPC to access the internet.
 It's a gateway between your private network and the public internet.

--Next Steps
+#Next Steps

 Although we've successfully created a VPC, subnet, and attached an Internet Gateway, instances in your public subnet still need a route to the internet.
 In the next steps, you'll configure route tables to allow traffic to pass through your Internet Gateway.